ShriniRoach/Employee-Management-System/README.md

 # Employee-Management-System
 A simple web application built using Spring boot that allows the user to manage employee data like adding, deleting, updating and finding employees.
+Technologies used: Spring boot, MySQL, JSP and CSS.